-Underpinning these practical measures was an near spiritual belief in the strength and righteousness of each nation.
-By the late 1800s some European powers were almost drunk with patriotism and nationalism, though not without some cause.
-Britain, for instance, had enjoyed two centuries of imperial, commercial and naval dominance, her empire spanning one quarter of the globe.
+By the late 1800s some European powers had grown almost drunk with patriotism and nationalism – not without some cause.
+Britain, to focus on one example, had enjoyed two centuries of imperial, commercial and naval dominance, her empire spanning one quarter of the globe.
 The lyrics of a popular patriotic song, Rule, Britannia!, trumpeted that “Britons never never will be slaves”.
-London had spent much of the 19th century advancing her imperial and commercial interests and avoiding wars – however the unification of Germany, the speed of German armament and the bellicosity of Kaiser Wilhelm II gave many Britons cause for concern.
-Britain’s ‘penny press’ (serialised novels and short stories) fuelled foreign rivalries with incredible fictions about foreign intrigue, espionage, future war and invasion.
-The Battle of Dorking (1871), to cite one example, was a wild tale about a successful invasion of England by German forces.
-By 1910 a Londoner could buy dozens of tawdry examples of ‘invasion literature’, each gamely warning of German, Russian or French aggression or under-handedness, perpetrated against England or her interests.
-This invasion literature was often marked by racial stereotyping or innuendo: the German was painted as cold, cruel and calculating, the Russian an uncultured barbarian, the Frenchman a leisure-seeking layabout, the Chinese a race of murderous savages.
+London had spent the 19th century advancing her imperial and commercial interests and avoiding wars – however the unification of Germany, the speed of German armament and the bellicosity of Kaiser Wilhelm II caused concern among British nationalists.
+England’s ‘penny press’ – cheap serialised novels, essays and short stories – fuelled foreign rivalries by publishing incredible fictions about foreign intrigues, espionage, future war and invasion.
+The Battle of Dorking (1871), one of the best known examples of ‘invasion literature’, was a wild tale about an invasion of England by German forces.
+By 1910 a Londoner could buy dozens of tawdry novellas, each gamely warning of German, Russian or French aggression, perpetrated against England or her interests.
+This invasion literature often employed racial stereotyping or innuendo: the German was painted as cold, cruel and calculating, the Russian was an uncultured barbarian, the Frenchman was a leisure-seeking layabout, the Chinese were a race of murderous opium-smoking savages.
 Penny novelists, cartoonists and satirists mocked the rulers of these countries.
-Two of the most popular targets were the German kaiser and the Russian tsar, both ridiculed for their arrogance, excessive ambition or megalomania.
+Two of the most popular targets were the German kaiser and the Russian tsar, who were both ridiculed for their arrogance, excessive ambition or megalomania.

-German attitudes were just as intense, though they sprang from different origins.
-The German nation was comparatively young, formed by the unification of 26 German-speaking states or territories in 1871.
-German nationalism was the political glue that bound together these disparate states: Prussia, Bavaria, Saxony, Hesse, Baden, Brunswick and others.
-The leaders of post-1871 Germany relied on nationalism to consolidate and strengthen the new nation.
+German nationalism and xenophobia was no less intense, though it came from different origins.
+Unlike Britain, Germany was a comparatively young nation, formed in 1871 through the unification of 26 German-speaking states and territories.
+German nationalism or ‘Pan-Germanism’ was the political glue that bound these states together.
+The leaders of post-1871 Germany relied on nationalist sentiment to consolidate and strengthen the new nation and to gain public support.
 German culture – from the poetry of Goethe to the music of Richard Wagner – was promoted and celebrated.
-German nationalism also went hand in glove with German militarism: the state of the nation was both defined and reflected by the strength of its military forces.
+German nationalism was backed by German militarism; the state of the nation was defined and reflected by the strength of its military forces.
 The new kaiser, Wilhelm II, was the personification of this new Germany.
-Both the kaiser and his nation were young, nationalistic, obsessed with military power and imperial expansion; proud of Germany’s achievements but nervous about its future; envious of other powers and desperate for national success.
+Both the kaiser and his nation were young, nationalistic, obsessed with military power and imperial expansion.
+The kaiser was proud of Germany’s achievements but nervous about its future; he was envious of other powers and desperate for national success.
 In the kaiser’s mind, the main obstacle to German expansion was Britain.
-Wilhelm envied Britain’s vast empire and enormous naval power but considered them greedy and hypocritical: the British retained the world’s largest empire but maneuvered against German colonial acquisitions in Africa, Asia and elsewhere.
-Britain became a popular target in the pre-war German press, particularly during the Boer War of 1899-1902, Britain’s heavy-handed war against white farmer-settlers in South Africa.
-Berlin went as far as secretly supplying the anti-British Boers with weapons and munitions.
+Wilhelm envied Britain’s vast empire and enormous naval power – but he thought the British avaricious and hypocritical.
+The British government oversaw the world’s largest empire yet maneuvered against German colonial expansion in Africa and Asia.
+The British became a popular target in the pre-war German press, where Britain was painted as expansionist, selfish, greedy and obsessed with money.
+Anti-British sentiment intensified during the Boer War of 1899-1902, Britain’s war against farmer-settlers for control of South Africa.

 1. Nationalism was an intense form of patriotism.
-Those with nationalist tendencies celebrated their own country and placed its interests above those of other nations.
+Those with nationalist tendencies celebrated the culture and achievements of their own country and placed its interests above those of other nations.

-2. Pre-war nationalism was fuelled by wars, imperial conquests and rivalry, political rhetoric, newspapers and popular culture, such as novelists.
+2. Pre-war nationalism was fuelled by wars, imperial conquests and rivalry, political rhetoric, newspapers and popular culture, such as ‘invasion literature’ written by penny press novelists.

-5. Rising nationalism was also a factor in the Balkans, where Serbians and others sought independence and autonomy from the political domination of Austria-Hungary.
+5. Rising nationalism was also a factor in the Balkans, where Slavic Serbs and others sought independence and autonomy from the political domination of Austria-Hungary.

 This page was written by Jennifer Llewellyn, Jim Southey and Steve Thompson.
 To reference this page, use the following citation: